My People's Market

 Series of marketplaces in Portland, Oregon, U.S.

 My People's Market is a series of temporary marketplaces in Portland, Oregon, United States, focusing on businesses owned by people of color.

 History

 The first event was held in 2017.
 It was founded by Amanda Park, Tamara Kennedy-Hill, Michelle Comer, and Tory Campbell, and hosted by Prosper Portland and Travel Oregon.
 The 2019 event was sponsored by New Seasons Market.
 The 2020 event was "re-imagined" because of the COVID-19 pandemic.
 Santé Bar hosted the market's beer garden in 2021.
 The 2024 event was held at Redd on Salmon Street.

+My People's Market has also operated at the Lloyd Center.